availproject/avail-light-tracking-service/README.md

 ### GET /client-info/{public_key}

-Retrieves information about a light client identified by its public key (ss58 encoded format).
+Retrieves information about a light client identified by its ss58 address.

 ### POST /ping